-- An elementary particle like a photon can act like a particle (Compton scattering) or a wave (diffraction), depending on the type of experiment / observation. - If it's acting like a particle, the photon can be described by its position and momentum x and p .
-If it's acting like a wave, we must describe the photon with a wave function $\psi(x,t)$. - Two waves can always be superimposed to form a third: - $\psi = \psi_1 + \psi_2$. - This is what gives rise to interference effects like diffraction. - The wave function for a moving particle (a traveling wave) has a simple sinusoidal form. - But how do we interpret $\psi(x,t)$ physically?
+- An elementary particle like a photon can act like a particle (Compton effect, photoelectric effect) or a wave (diffraction), depending on the type of experiment / observation. - If it's acting like a particle, the photon can be described by its position and momentum $x$ and $p$ .
+If it's acting like a wave, we must describe the photon with a wave function $\psi(x,t)$ . - Two waves can always be superimposed to form a third: - $\psi = \psi_1 + \psi_2$ . - This is what gives rise to interference effects like diffraction. - The wave function for a moving particle (a traveling wave) has a simple sinusoidal form. - But how do we interpret $\psi(x,t)$ physically?